Skip to main content

 A Bengaluru engineer: gross salary ₹25 lakh, home loan ₹75 lakh at 8.75% over 20 years, self-occupied.
 First-year EMI ~₹66,000/month, interest ~₹6.51 lakh, principal ~₹1.41 lakh.

-Despite ₹3.5 lakh of home-loan-related deductions, the new regime is cheaper by about ₹67,000 because the lower slab rates more than compensate.
-The old regime only overtakes when combined deductions — home loan plus HRA plus 80C headroom plus NPS 80CCD(1B) plus 80D — push well past the break-even line, typically ₹5-6 lakh of deductions at a ₹25L salary.
+Despite ₹3.5 lakh of home-loan-related deductions, the new regime is cheaper by about ₹1.25 lakh because the wider slabs and the ₹12L 87A coverage downstream more than compensate.
+The old regime only overtakes when combined deductions — home loan plus HRA plus 80C headroom plus NPS 80CCD(1B) plus 80D — push well past the break-even line, typically ₹6 lakh+ of stacked deductions at a ₹25L salary.

 Don't guess with your own numbers.
 Run the tax regime comparison calculator and the salary tax calculator against your actual payroll.
 The old vs new regime comparison page lays out the break-even across income bands.